degreepath/catalog-differ/over-time-md/education.req.md

 |  0.50
 EDUC 375  |  Differentiated Instruction for Exceptional Learners (0.50) (if not taken in junior year)  |  0.50
-an EDUC Interim course (if not taken in junior year)  |
+an EDUC Interim course (if not taken in junior year)  |  1.00
-EDUC 3XX: Special Methods of Teaching [in content area] (if student teaching post graduate)  |
+EDUC 3XX: Special Methods of Teaching (in content area) (if student teaching post graduate)  |  1.00
 EDUC 381  |  Senior Seminar (0.50)  |  0.50
 EDUC 382  |  Human Relations (0 Cr) (experiential component met in required Interim course)  |  0.00